 RCA Education by Webcast

 The RCA Institute is producing a series of pre-recorded webcasts that will provide an introduction to Resource Consumption Accounting.
-Five introductory webcasts are now available, click on the links below.
-Institute members will be notified as additional podcasts become available.
+Five introductory webcasts are now available on the RCA Institute You Tube Channel.
 The topics are:

 Part 1: What is Resource Consumption Accounting?
 (7 minutes)